 We’ve become accustomed to buying jars full of our favorite flavors, but many condiments are easy to make at home.
 Start with mustard (it’s the easiest) and work your way up to mayonnaise, peanut butter, and more.

-Early in my marriage I did use these boxes of rice, because my new husband loved them.
+Once upon a time, I did use flavored boxed rice, because my new husband loved them.
 No more.
-If we want a rice dish, I’ll usually make a healthy homemade risotto, but Spanish rice is another of the rice dishes we make.
+If we want a rice dish, I’ll usually make a homemade risotto, but Spanish rice is another of the rice dishes we make.

 Canned beans are easy, and I like having some in my emergency supplies and I can store a lot of dry beans in a smaller space.
 Here’s what you need to know about cooking dry beans from scratch.
 Cooking dried beans at home saves a bundle, too.

 I use dry beans to make homemade chili and in my family’s favorite refried beans.
 If you’ve got a pressure canner and are inclined to learn more about home food preservation, you can make your own canned beans for easy, fast meals.
-If you’re a fan of baked beans, skip the can and try this easy homemade recipe for homemade baked beans.

 Homemade salad dressing is not hard to make.
 It’s just a matter of breaking the habit of buying bottled dressing.
 This is not even really cooking at home; it’s more like mixing and assembling at home.
 In other words, easy!